 Since the inception of LEED there has been a LEED credit that amounts to one point where project teams may choose between a whole building flush-out OR pre-occupancy air quality testing.
-LEED projects often pursue (EQc3.2) Indoor Air Quality (IAQ) testing due to scheduling or weather constraints, but testing air quality prior to occupancy does pose a number of challenges.
+LEED projects often pursue (EQc3.2) Indoor Air Quality (IAQ) testing due to scheduling or weather constraints, but testing air quality prior to occupancy poses a number of challenges.

 The LEED AP or LEED Consultant must identify how many testing locations are required and find a qualified indoor air quality expert to perform testing within a short scheduling window.
 There are numerous best practices that increase the likelihood of earning this LEED credit on the first test, but without an experienced LEED consultant, you may be left holding a big invoice with no points to show for it.

 LEED IEQ 3.2 Testing Success

 Healthy Building Science is an experienced green building consulting company with expertise in indoor environmental testing.
 We help you define the number of necessary testing locations, work with your construction schedule, and perhaps most importantly, give you tips that increase the odds of passing LEED air testing the first time.

 Here are some recommendations to provide conditions most conducive to passing LEED IAQ air sampling:

 - All painting, caulking and touch up should be completed at least a week prior to testing.

-- The HVAC system should be run on its highest setting (most ACH) 72 hours prior to testing, however, during the testing Version 4 requires the air handling system be operated at the minimum outdoor airflow rate for the occupied mode throughout the test.
+- The HVAC system should run on its highest setting (most ACH) for 72 hours prior to testing, however, Version 4 requires the air handling system be operated at the minimum outdoor airflow rate for the occupied mode throughout the test.

 - A minimum number of occupants beyond the sampling professionals should be present; if security or safety personnel are required, this takes precedence.
 Any persons present should be briefed NOT to wear perfume or cologne on the day of sampling.
-Other personal care products like hair spray and hand sanitizer should be forbidden to be used the day of sampling.
+Personal care products like hair spray and hand sanitizer also should NOT be used the day of sampling.